 Centre for Surgery does not offer Vaser liposuction

-Ultrasonic-assisted liposuction techniques have undergone a number of updates over the years with the current Vaser lipo system being the third generation of ultrasonic-assisted liposuction.
-Despite the many updates, the procedure still carries an unacceptable risk profile with a number of cases each year of patients developing skin bands requiring subsequent corrective surgery.
-The Vaser lipo system when it was introduced to the UK was aggressively marketed to non-plastic surgeons who often lacked the skills and expertise in carrying out liposuction.
+Ultrasonic-assisted liposuction techniques have undergone a number of updates over the years, with the current Vaser lipo system being the third generation of ultrasonic-assisted liposuction.
+Despite the many updates, the procedure still carries an unacceptable risk profile, with several cases each year of patients developing skin bands requiring subsequent corrective surgery.
+The Vaser lipo system, when it was introduced to the UK, was aggressively marketed to non-plastic surgeons who often lacked the skills and expertise to carry out liposuction.

 Many patients have come to us with unfavourable outcomes following Vaser liposuction and our surgeons are regularly called upon to assess and treat patients who have had Vaser liposuction elsewhere.
-Whilst in some cases, our surgeons have been able to effectively correct post-operative deformities caused by Vaser lipo using fat grafting, this has not always been the case due to the advanced nature of the botched Vaser lipo deformity.
-This sadly has resulted in many patients living with both significant chronic pain and an unacceptable cosmetic appearance.
+While in some cases our surgeons have been able to effectively correct post-operative deformities caused by Vaser lipo using fat grafting, this has not always been the case due to the advanced nature of the botched Vaser lipo deformity.
+This, sadly, has resulted in many patients living with both significant chronic pain and an unacceptable cosmetic appearance.
 The lumpy results and skin burns that Vaser Liposuction can potentially cause remain a considerable risk for anyone considering having this form of liposuction.

-Seroma formation is a relatively uncommon side-effect of liposuction but is particularly common after Vaser liposuction and this can often prevent the skin from healing correctly which often leads to post-operative contour abnormalities.
+Seroma formation is a relatively uncommon side-effect of liposuction but is particularly common after Vaser liposuction, and this can often prevent the skin from healing correctly, often leading to post-operative contour abnormalities.
 Centre for Surgery has never offered Vaser liposuction and has no intention of offering this type of liposuction now or in the future due to the risks and complications the procedure can cause.

 Centre for Surgery is the leading cosmetic surgery clinic located on Baker Street in the heart of Marylebone, central London.
-We are fortunate to have both surgical and non-surgical treatments across both our locations with all our nonsurgical treatments being delivered at 106 Crawford Street which is located three minutes’ walk away from the Baker Street clinic.
-If you are keen to explore the benefits of liposuction, please get in touch today and speak to one of our friendly and knowledgeable patient coordinators to book a face-to-face consultation with an expert liposuction surgeon at the state-of-the-art Baker Street clinic.
+If you are keen to explore the benefits of liposuction, please contact one of our friendly and knowledgeable patient coordinators to book a face-to-face consultation with an expert liposuction surgeon at the state-of-the-art Baker Street clinic.